S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ### 11. Installing Python 3.6 and pip3

-1. To install Python 3.6, run the following command:
+1. If Python 3.6 is not already installed, run the following command to install it:

    ```
    $ sudo apt install python3